|

 enjoy his stay in Tahiti while Fletcher was just having such a

+good time.
 Although the script didn't make

 Fletcher Christian gay, it did make him a bit of a weakling